szczyglis-dev/py-gpt/README.md

 ## Extra system prompt

-The plugin appends additional system prompts (extra data) from a list to every current system prompt.
-You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.
+The Extra system prompt plugin appends selected reusable instructions or context to the active system prompt, making the same guidance available on every request.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#extra-system-prompt

 ## Facebook

-The plugin integrates with Facebook's Graph API to enable various actions such as managing pages, posts, and media uploads.
-It uses OAuth2 for authentication and supports automatic token exchange processes.
+The Facebook plugin exposes Facebook Graph API operations for pages, posts and media, including publishing, deleting and uploading content.
+Authentication uses OAuth2.

 - Retrieving basic information about the authenticated user.
 - Listing all Facebook pages the user has access to.